 Skills Filmmakers Need – Thinking you have what it takes to be successful in the film industry?
-If you do have the right stuff to take on the extremely competitive world of film making, I have news for you, it’s not as easy as you think it will be.

 Your Creative Side